Unidata/netcdf-c/docs/install.md

 needed, an alternate
 [parallel-netcdf library](https://trac.mcs.anl.gov/projects/parallel-netcdf/wiki/WikiStart),
 referred to as "PnetCDF", must also be installed.
-Assume it was installed in the directory named by the PNDIR environment variable.
+Assume it was installed in the directory named by the PNDIR shell variable.
 Then, from the top-level netCDF-4 source directory, configure netCDF with the "--enable-pnetcdf" option: